wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Opt-in vs. opt-out

-A critical early design point was whether the wheel variants were supposed to be opt-in or opt-out.
+A critical early design point was whether installing wheel variants when they were published for a package, was supposed to be opt-in or opt-out.
 An early proposal was to make them opt-in, possibly by requiring the user to manually install specific plugins.
 Then the installer would use all the plugins found in the environment to determine whether variants are supported.
 It was pointed out that this design would hamper the adoption of wheel variants and be a suboptimal solution to the original problem, given that